-What do the emergence of the textile sector in Prussia, of the IT sectors in India and in Israel, of the garment industry in Bangladesh, and of the carparts industry in Bosnia have in common?
-One particular aspect stands out: the circumstances of their birth and success can be traced back to a migration episode of some sort, and in all cases, the available evidence - be it anecdotal or empirical - points to migration-driven ideas, knowledge and technology transfers as the driving force behind it.
-For the most part, the economic debate on immigration has focused on the short-term labor market and fiscal effects of immigration.
+What do the emergence of the textile sector in Prussia, of the IT sector in India or Israel, of the garment industry in Bangladesh, or of the car-parts industry in Bosnia have in common?
+One particular aspect stands out: the circumstances of their birth and success can be traced back to a migration episode of some sort; and in all cases, the available evidence -be it anecdotal or empirical- points to migration-driven transfers of ideas, knowledge and technology as the driving force behind them.1 For the most part, the economic debate on immigration has focused on its short-term labor market and fiscal effects.
 Perhaps because of this, less attention has been given to the long-run economic opportunities linked to migration.
-Nevertheless, there is a robust and growing literature documenting many aspects through which migration contributes to long-run growth, such as through innovation (e.g., Kerr, 2008; Choudhury, 2016; Kerr, 2018), through skill-complementarities arising from diversity (e.g., Ortega and Peri, 2014; Alesina et al., 2016; Docquier et al., 2018), and through the reduction of bilateral transaction costs resulting in higher trade (e.g., Gould, 1994; Rauch, 1999; Rauch and Trindade, 2002; Cohen et al., 2017; Parsons and Vézina, 2018) and investment flows (e.g., Kugler and Rapoport, 2007; Buch et al., 2006; Docquier and Lodigiani, 2010; Javorcik et al., 2011; Foley and Kerr, 2013; Burchardi et al., 2017; Kugler et al., 2018) across borders.
-In this paper we explore a novel and additional angle: the role that migrants play in spreading ideas, technology and knowledge across countries and how is that reflected in long-term real economic outcomes, such as exports.2 In particular, in
+Nevertheless, there is a robust and growing literature documenting many aspects through which migration contributes to long-run growth, such as through innovation (e.g., Kerr, 2008; Choudhury, 2016; Kerr, 2018), through skill-complementarities arising from diversity (e.g., Ortega and Peri, 2014; Alesina et al., 2016; Docquier et al., 2018), or through the reduction of bilateral transaction costs resulting in higher trade (e.g., Gould, 1994; Rauch, 1999; Rauch and Trindade, 2002; Cohen et al., 2017; Parsons and Vézina, 2018) and investment flows (e.g., Kugler and Rapoport, 2007; Javorcik et al., 2011; Foley and Kerr, 2013; Burchardi et al., 2018; Kugler et al., 2018) across borders.
+In this paper we explore a novel and additional angle: the role that migrants play in spreading ideas, technology and knowledge across countries, and how such transfers are reflected in long-term real economic outcomes such as exports.2 In particular, in this paper we exploit a natural experiment and document how return migrants -having spent time in a foreign countryexplain the subsequent performance of the same export sectors in which they had worked while abroad.